Jerry Menz Arts Scholarship

-During his tenure, Menz also served as a mentor to youth in the arts, including Park Board Commissioner Chris Riley and his wife Karen.
+During his tenure, Menz also served as a mentor to youth in the arts, including Park Commissioner Chris Riley and his wife Karen.
 A Decatur native, Riley participated in B.O.S.S., the Young Park Singers, and the award-winning Decatur Park Singers.
-Riley continues his involvement as a singer/soloist in the Greater Decatur Chorale and in the promotion of the District’s cultural arts programs for youth.
+Riley continues his involvement as a local singer/soloist and in the promotion of the District’s cultural arts programs for youth.

 Youth Scholarship Program

 All children grow, learn, and benefit from the arts, recreation and play!
 The Decatur Park District recognizes that financial assistance may be required for some individuals to participate in Park District programs.
 To provide equal access regardless of ability to pay, a Youth Scholarship Program has been established for qualified Decatur residents.
 Eligibility is based upon family size and income level.
 Awards are made without regard to race, religion, age, disability, or national origin.
 For details, please call Barb Kessinger at 422-5911.